scraggo/scraggo.github.io/content/drafts/meet.md

 This post is an attempt to simplify the process of getting to know ourselves better.

 The process:

 1. Answer a bunch of questions.
 The quizzes and questionnaires are from various sources all over the internet as well as my own lists.
 We'll go into the following areas of self:
     - General Personality
     - Strengths and Weaknesses
-    - The 5 of SPIRE: Spiritual, Physical, Intellectual, Relational, and Emotional
+    - \* The 5 of SPIRE: Spiritual, Physical, Intellectual, Relational, and Emotional
     - Play, Politics, Art, Finance, and more
 2. Reflect on the answers.
 After you go through some or all of the question sets, I'll go into detail on how to get the most out of your answers.

 **Warning**: Having the support of a mental health professional is recommended, especially for tests that explore emotions, trauma, and other sensitive topics.

 **Disclaimer**: This post is for entertainment purposes only.
 There's no guarantee of scientific or other validity from any of these tests.

+\* The 5 areas of SPIRE are drawn from [Dr. Tal Ben-Shahar's book _Happier, No Matter What_](https://talbenshahar.com/books/)

 ## Initial Self Inventory